-The project is not located within a Gulf sturgeon critical habitat unit.
+The proposed project is not located within gulf sturgeon critical habitat and, therefore, will not affect critical habitat features.

 The proposed action was evaluated for impacts to 5 threatened or endangered sea turtles and their critical habitat (Green, Loggerhead, Hawksbill, Leatherback, and Kemp's Ridley).
-The proposed project action area does not contain suitable nesting habitat for sea turtles; therefore no effects are anticipated to nesting sea turtles.
+The proposed project action area does not contain suitable nesting habitat for sea turtles; therefore no effects are anticipated to nesting sca turtles.
 However, in-water impacts to sea turtles using the proposed action area could occur.
-Based on nesting surveys, it is unlikely that Hawksbill, Green, or Kemp's Ridley sea turtles will occur within the project action area (see discussion above).
-Nesting surveys indicate minimal use of beaches on the Gulf of Mexico near the project area and foraging habitat within the project area is limited for the Loggerhead and Leatherback sea turtles; therefore, their occurrence within the project action area is likely to be rare.
+Based on nesting surveys and preferred in-water habitat conditions (e.g. water depth, SAV), along with the existing level of boat traffic in the project area, it is unlikely that Loggerhead, Hawksbill or Leatherback sea turtles will occur within the project area (see discussion above).
+Nesting surveys indicate a low level or use near the project area and foraging habitat within the project area is limited for the Green and Kemp's Ridley sea turtles; therefore, their occurrence within the project action area is likely to be rare.

 Sea turtle mortality may occur from certain in-water activities including boat traffic.
 Mortality due to boat collisions is rare, but can occur especially in shallow waters.
-Potential impacts from operation of boats and barges associated with the fishing pier construction may be avoided by requiring compliance during all in-water activities with the Sea turtle and Smalltooth Sawfish Construction Conditions (NOAA, 2006).
+Potential impacts from construction activities may be avoided by requiring compliance during all in-water activities with the Sea turtle and Smalltooth Sawfish Construction Guidelines (NOAA, 2006 - See Appendix B).

 Sea turtles are mobile and will likely avoid the area due to project activity and noise.
-Project components would be constructed close to the shoreline and are therefore not expected to impede sea turtle migratory routes.
+Project components would be constructed very close to the shoreline and in an area that already supports an active marina and are therefore not expected to impede sea turtle migratory routes.
 In summary, impacts to these species, if any, would be short-term and minor.
 If any sea turtles are found to be present in the immediate project area during restoration activities, construction would be halted until species moves away from project area.
-The Sea Turtle and Smalltooth Sawfish Construction Conditions (NOAA, 2006 - Appendix B) also include construction personnel education, use of "no wake/idle" speeds in proper locations, adhering to protection guidelines when a sea turtle is within 100 yards or activities, and reporting turtle injuries will be utilized to prevent and minimize impacts to sea turtles.
+The Sea turtle and Smalltooth Sawfish Construction Guidelines (NOAA, 2006) also include construction personnel education, use of "no wake/idle" speeds in proper locations, adhering to protection guidelines when a sea turtle is within 100 yards or activities, and reporting turtle injuries will be utilized to prevent and minimize impacts to sea turtles.
 As a result, of the consideration of the possible presence of sea turtles along with the limited scope of in-water work and adherence to relevant construction guidelines, adverse effects to sea turtles due to the proposed project are not likely to be detectable or measurable so would be insignificant.